 Housekeeping details: This is a dry run.
 Don't do anything yet, just look at the right hand side of your computer screens.
-At the top of the screen next to "Bidders" we report the number of bidders in each market (4).
+(Transparency 1) At the top of the screen next to "Bidders" we report the number of bidders in each market (4).
 Next is the "Supply" - the number of items for sale in each market (2).
 Next is "Demands" - the total number of units bid on in the market (8 = your 2 units + 6 from the other 3 bidders).
 Next is "balance" - your starting cash balance.
 Next is "auction fee" - this is the cost of participating in the auction (there is no cost - ignore this).
 Next is shown the upper and lower bound of the uniform distribution from which values are drawn - \$7.50 and \$0.

-Next is shown the value of your first unit.
-Further down is the value of your second unit.
-The blanc spaces below your unit values will be filled in as the auction proceeds and you either drop out or clinch an item.
-The computer automatically computes any profits earned and updates your cash balance in real time as the auction proceeds.
-Also reported on your computer screen will be the dropout prices of everyone in your market as they drop out (just to the left of where your values are reported).
-When an item is clinched in your market the clinching price is reported in red just below the sequence of dropout prices.
+Next is shown the value of your first item.
+Further down is the value of your second item.
+In the blanc spaces below your values you will put your bid.
+(Transp.2) If you drop out or clinch an item, the computer automatically computes any profits earned and updates your cash balance in real time as the auction proceeds.
+(Transp.3) Also reported on your computer screen will be the dropout bids in your market at every stage (just to the left of where your values are reported).
+When an item is clinched in your market the clinching price is reported just above the sequence of dropout prices.